 - Members – appoint the majority of Directors; guard the values and ethos of the Trust; and monitor the activities of the Trust to ensure it is providing best value for parents, children and the wider community.

-- Directors – set the strategic direction for the Trust; hold the Trust to account for its outcomes for students; and oversee the work of the executive officers.
+- Trustees – set the strategic direction for the Trust; hold the Trust to account for its outcomes for pupils; and oversee the work of the Executive Officers.

-- Governors – have a delegated responsibility for standards and outcomes in their school; its safeguarding; and its relationships with external stakeholders, especially parents.
+- Governors – have a delegated responsibility for standards and outcomes in their school; its safeguarding; and its relationships with external stakeholders, especially parents and their local community.

 Structure and Meetings

-- Members meet three times a year and the spring term meeting includes the Trust’s AGM.
+- Members meet at least twice a year and the spring term meeting includes the Trust’s AGM.

-- The Board of Directors meets eight times a year – minutes are available here.
+- The Board of Trustees meets at least six times a year.

 - Local Governing Bodies meet six times a year.
 The Chairs from each LGB meet together at least once a term.

 Principles for Members, Trustees and Governors, we abide by the Nolan Principles of Public Office which are:

 - Selflessness: Holders of public office should act solely in terms of the public interest.